fable-community/fable-pack-example/README.md

 }
 ```

-You can also define a `title` (it appears when people are looking at your pack details instead of your pack's id).
+You can also define a [id](https://github.com/fable-community/docs/blob/main/docs/schema.md#title) (it appears when people are looking at your pack details instead of your pack's id).

 ```json
 {